canonical/cloud-init/doc/rtd/tutorial/wsl.rst

 not as a ``.txt`` file.

 .. note::
-    We are creating user data that is tied to the instance we just created, but by changing the filename, we can create user data that applies to multiple or all WSL instances.
+    We are creating user-data that is tied to the instance we just created, but by changing the filename, we can create user-data that applies to multiple or all WSL instances.
 See
     :ref:`WSL Datasource reference page<wsl_user_data_configuration>` for
     more information.

-What is user data?
+What is user-data?
 ==================

 Before moving forward, let's inspect our :file:`user-data` file.